andipfeff/surfs_up/README.md

 ## Overview
 Explain the purpose of this analysis

+W. Avy, potential investor for the Surf & Shake Shop, has requested a weather analysis to ensure that this is a sound business investment.
+He is looking for weather trends in Oahu for the months of December and June, so that he can assess if this will be a year round sustainable business.

 ## Results
 Provide a bulleted list with three major points from the two analysis deliverables.
 Use images as support where needed